Proga147/Eccomerce-Template/README.md

 Also the template is still underdevelopement because the icons were made with SVGs you must view the webpage on a server to see the icons etc. Cross broswer support is not enabled for every browser e.g Safari.

-Only Tested on Google Chrome, and Firefox .
+Only Tested on Google Chrome, and Firefox.

 https://sproga.github.io/Eccomerce-Template/